 The Goodsyard is the name of the former Bishopsgate Goods Yard site, surrounding Shoreditch High Street Station.
 It is approximately 4.4 hectares in size which is the same as about 7 international football pitches.

 Sitting between Shoreditch, Banglatown, Spitalfields and the City Fringe, this unique site has been derelict since a fire in the 1960s.
 In April 2010, Shoreditch High Street Station opened in the centre of the site and there are currently two temporary uses on the site; Powerleague football pitches and Boxpark, while the developer, a joint venture between Hammerson and Ballymore, has brought forward its plans for what is one of London’s last major brownfield sites.

 The Goodsyard has been identified in planning documents at local and regional levels as a major opportunity for regeneration and has had a long history of development proposals and consultation.

 Proposals for the site were most recently brought forward in 2014 when applications for the comprehensive redevelopment of the site were submitted to the London Boroughs of Hackney and Tower Hamlets.
 In 2015 The Mayor of London called the applications in and directed that he would act as the Local Planning Authority.
 In April 2016, the Greater London Authority (GLA) Case Officer’s Report recommended the planning permission should be refused.
 The Mayor agreed to defer the determination to allow Hammerson and Ballymore further time to evolve the design and work with the GLA planning officers to respond to comments.

-Since then the team has been carefully considering the feedback on the applications and following constructive conversations with key stakeholders, the Joint Venture have now submitted proposals for the site.
+Since then the team has been carefully considering the feedback on the applications and following constructive conversations with key stakeholders, the Joint Venture has now submitted proposals for the site.
 This approach includes important amendments to the planning applications.

 The Project Team

 The project team is led by Hammerson and Ballymore, who together are commonly referred to as the ‘Joint Venture’ or ‘JV’.
 The team includes a wide range of experts in many disciplines and local design partners.

 The Goodsyard borders Shoreditch, Banglatown, Spitalfields & the City Fringe